 An independent magazine and media project for queer women’s sports

-Snatch began as a zine I made in 2017 for women in strength sports, specifically Olympic weightlifting and powerlifting.
+Snatch began as a zine in 2017, made for women in strength sports, specifically Olympic weightlifting and powerlifting.
+It was born out of a Riot Grrrl class where we had to produce a zine as a final project.

-At the time, it felt like no one was talking about what it meant to be a strength athlete, and I felt called to tell that story.
+At the time, no one was telling the story of what it meant to be a strength athlete.
 I was competing, designing stickers on my bedroom floor, and shipping zines out of my apartment.
 The original Snatch was sweaty, sincere, and very DIY.
+I launched it on Reddit during my senior year and spent spring break cutting and folding 75 copies that sold.

 Get Bulky